 Try the Tomato, Onion and Pepper Test With This Recipe: Pina Colada Guacamole

 The Splitting Carrot

-Anyway, it doesn’t take rocket science to properly slice a carrot, but it does take a sharp knife.
-A sharp knife should easily slice right through a carrot without any force.
+Anyway, it doesn’t take rocket science to properly slice a carrot, but it does take a sharp knife, as in you should easily slice right through a carrot without any force.
 So, if you’re slicing through a carrot and notice it begins to do that split thing when the knife is only halfway through, then you definitely have a dull knife.

 Level Up Your Knife Skills: The F.N.
 Sharp Guide to Knife Cuts

 The paper test is super fun for testing the sharpness of your knife.
 Simply find that bill you hate to pay (or weren’t planning on paying anyway) and hold it out in front of you at shoulder height.
 Now pick up the knife with your dominant hand and press the blade down on the edge of the paper, slicing away from yourself (unless you’re a ninja).

 A sharp blade should cleanly slice right through the paper with ease.
 A dull knife will either tear the paper unevenly or skip along the edge (this could also be a sign that you should probably pay that bill).

 We definitely recommend trying one of the above tests before attempting this one, but if you’re really that bold and curious, you can really tell a knife is sharp if it easily shaves off some arm hair.
 Just make sure you gently slide the blade across your arm at an angel to avoid cutting through the skin.
 If you have to press down too hard, then you’re definitely working with a dull knife.

 5 Reasons Your Kitchen Knives Might Be Dull